Gender trends in computer science authorship

+Unless a major shift occurs that changes the gender makeup of the Computer Science community, the authorship gender gap will likely persist for a long time.
+Given the pervasiveness of computing technologies in our daily lives, it is of utmost importance that the designers and builders of these technologies reflect the diversity of their users.
+Gender is one type of diversity among many that can be more easily assessed using the types of automated methods we employ.
+We hope that these findings will motivate members of the community to reflect upon the causes of these disparities, and provide evidence to back up policy decisions to change the status quo.

-We would like to thank Jonathan Borchardt, Matt Gardner, and Candace Ross for conducting the initial analysis that motivated this project.
-We would also like to thank Maarten Sap, Noah Smith, and Mark Yatskar for helpful comments on earlier drafts of this paper.
+\begin{acks} We would like to thank Jonathan Borchardt, Matt Gardner, and Candace Ross for conducting the initial analysis that motivated this work.
+We would also like to thank Kyle Lo for methodological discussions and Ashish Sabharwal, Maarten Sap, Noah Smith, and Mark Yatskar for helpful comments on earlier drafts of this paper. \end{acks}